 Learn how to design your own house, customized for your life!
 Happy, comfortable, and un-cramped tiny living is all about design.
 A few hundred square feet can feel like a closet or a whole spacious home, depending on how it’s laid out.
 Plus, having a solid design makes the entire building process more smooth, allowing you to organize your space, materials, and budget.

 You won’t leave this course with an architecture degree, but you will be able to create fabulous and useful sketches and lists, just like the professionals use.
-This makes it really easy to communicate with others about your design, whether they’re carpenters, friends, or other folks helping you.
+This makes it much easier to communicate with others about your design, whether they’re carpenters, friends, or other folks helping you.
 Planning things out will give you a finished product that is way more suited to your life, while taking most of the panic out of the process, reducing work and time overall, and helping you save money.

 Tiny House Water Systems

 Water flowing in and out of your tiny home will make it way more functional.
 Whether you choose to just have a sink inside and a separate composting toilet or outhouse, or multiple sinks and a flush toilet, there are many options for tiny house water systems.
 We’ll cover:

 - Water hookup to city water or a well